OneUptime/oneuptime/JavaScriptSDK/docs/logger/Readme.md

 );

-// Sending a string log to the server const item = 'This is a simple log';
+// Sending a string log to the server const  item: string = 'This is a simple log';

 logger.log(item); // returns a promise